+The second performance was Josh Brolin's, almost completely ignored next to Javier Bardem's scene-gobbler in No Country for Old Men.
 The story follows the form of a thriller, but by the end, viewers recognize it as a black allegory.
 Bardem's character isn't a character, he's a malignant force.
 I greatly enjoyed the performance too, but it was a mythic exercise that, once the grooves were found, required Bardem to do little else but follow along.

 Josh Brolin didn't get off so easy.
 Through his character, Llewelyn Moss, he had to embody the fragility of humanity.
 Moss is no cupcake--he's a Texas cowboy who consistently thwarts Bardem's assaults.
 He's even iconically American, as slow-moving and capable as Eastwood's Man with No Name.
 But as the movie unfolds, we realize that humans, actual people in real life, have weaknesses easy enough for forces of evil to exploit.